DocuWare/MessageBus/7.5/install-servicebus.md

 If the Azure Service Bus is created, go to the Azure portal and create a shared access policy key.
 Choose a name like _docuware_ and give the rights _Manage_, _Send_ and _Listen_.

-When the key is created, open it in the Portal and copy either the __Primary Connection String__ or the __Secondary Connection String__ string to the clipboard.
+When the key is created, open it in the Portal and copy the value of either __Primary Connection String__ or the __Secondary Connection String__ to the clipboard.

 ### Option 2: Use Azure CLI